pradyuprasad/Calibrate_Debate/README.md

 ## Overview

 This project investigates the metacognitive abilities of large language models (LLMs) in competitive policy debate, revealing a profound disconnect between their perceived and actual argumentative performance.
-We conducted 42 simulated debates between ten state-of-the-art LLMs, using structured prompts and a private, betting-based confidence elicitation method (0-100) after each of the three rounds (opening, rebuttal, final).
+We conducted 59 simulated debates between ten state-of-the-art LLMs, using structured prompts and a betting-based confidence elicitation method (0-100) after each of the three rounds (opening, rebuttal, final).
 A rigorously selected AI jury judged the debates.
-The results paint a stark picture of systematic overconfidence: LLMs averaged 73% confidence despite a mathematically guaranteed 50% overall win rate.
-Most strikingly, in 71.4% of debates, both competing LLMs expressed confidence exceeding 75% – a logical impossibility.
-High confidence was inversely correlated with success; LLMs with 76-100% confidence won a mere 42.1% of their debates.
-A significant opposition-side advantage (78.6% win rate vs. 21.4% for proposition) went completely unrecognized, with models showing statistically indistinguishable confidence levels regardless of role.
-Calibration was generally poor, and confidence consistently increased throughout debates, irrespective of performance.
+The results paint a stark picture of systematic overconfidence: LLMs averaged 72.92% confidence despite a mathematically guaranteed 50% overall win rate.
+Most strikingly, in 71.2% of debates, both competing LLMs expressed high confidence (75% or more) – a logical impossibility.
+High confidence was inversely correlated with success; LLMs with 76-100% confidence won only 45.2% of their debates.
+A significant opposition-side advantage (71.2% win rate vs. 28.8% for proposition) went unrecognized, with proposition sides actually showing higher confidence (74.58% vs 71.27% for opposition, p=0.0115).
+Calibration varied widely between models (calibration scores from 0.1362 to 0.5355), and confidence typically increased throughout debates regardless of performance.
 These findings demonstrate that, despite their linguistic prowess, these LLMs exhibit a fundamental inability to accurately assess their own argumentative strengths and weaknesses.

 ## Methodology

-We conducted 42 simulated policy debates across six diverse topics from the World Schools Debating Championships, modified to include explicit burdens of proof.
+We conducted 59 simulated policy debates across six diverse topics from the World Schools Debating Championships, modified to include explicit burdens of proof.
 Each debate:

 *   Involved two randomly assigned LLMs from a pool of ten state-of-the-art models.
 *   Followed a three-round format: opening speeches, rebuttals, and final speeches.